dingff/match-kit/README.md

 - ✅ **Some/None Matching**: Check for presence or absence of a value
 - 💯 **Exact Value Matching**: Match exact string, number, boolean values
-- 🎯 **Custom Predicate Matching**: Match using custom predicate functions
+- 🎯 **Custom Predicate Matching**: Match using custom predicate functions or boolean values
 - 🔢 **Multiple Value Matching**: Match against multiple possible values
 - 🚫 **Negation Matching**: Match when value is NOT one of specified values
 - 🔍 **Regular Expression Matching**: Match using regex patterns